 Roots of Corruption

-The third in Laura's Wilde Investigations series was published on 26 March 2020 in paperback and e-book.
+The third in Laura's Wilde Investigations series was published on 26 March 2020.

-Signed copies can be pre-ordered on my website here.
+Signed copies are available on my website here.

 Page 100 of Roots of Corruption...